 Did you recently get engaged?
 Or were you already in the middle of organizing your dream wedding?
 The chances are that you suddenly had to put your plans on hold and what should have been one of the most exciting times in your life has turned into a slight nightmare.
 But don’t feel hopeless!
 Because despite social distancing, there is plenty of wedding planning you can do right now in the comfort of your own living room!

-So without further ado, here are 6 ways how to combine wedding planning and social distancing!
+So without further ado, here are 6 ways how to navigate wedding planning during a pandemic!

 If you are right at the beginning of wedding planning, this is the perfect time to go crazy on Pinterest and look for wedding inspiration!
 What colors are you drawn to?
 What flowers do you love?
 Go even further and look for textures, stationery, typefaces, favors, cakes, bridal fashion (including shoes!), hairstyles, hair accessories, ring boxes, aisle decoration, wedding arch styles, and wedding signage.